EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Experiments

 \subsection{EERO with multiple heads}

-We now consider the case of multiple heads.
-We recall that the procedure consists of two steps.
+We recall that, after training the heads, the procedure consists of two steps.
 The first one focuses on determining the rejection rates at each head.
-The second one consists in specifying the rejection rule at the level of each given head, \emph{c.f.,} Definition~\ref{def:empirClassifierWithRejectOption}.
-While in Section~\ref{subsec:eeroonehead}, we consider two heads ($M=2$) and then there is only one rejection rate to compute (\emph{c.f.} Proposition~\ref{prop:rejectionOneHead}), in this case of multiple heads, the computation is more involved.
-We therefore exploit the methodology based on aggregation with exponential weights developed in Section~\ref{subsec:rejectionratesmultihead}.
+The second one consists in specifying the rejection rule (that is, calibrating the exit thresholds) at the level of each given head, \emph{c.f.,} Definition~\ref{def:empirClassifierWithRejectOption}.